defnotkevz/zettelkasten/System Design.md

 to scale it out, we turn these into individual services. hence **microservices**.

 Architecture is different from design patterns; it focuses on how different systems interact to form a larger system.
 Eg: what DB are we gonna use? will there be a caching system involved?

+a common example of an architecture pattern is the 3 tier architecture.
+Layer 1 is the DB.
+Layer 2 is the Models and Controllers and Layer 3 is the View.

+You can host your frontend on S3.
+As you build it and generate static files.
+Or using nginx which lives in an EC2 instance.
+Backend could live inside the EC2 and the database could be hosted on RDS.

 - start with defining requirements from the users' perspective. so this is mainly written as a product requirement document.
 - we extract **features** we want to implement from the document.